laravel/websockets-grid-demo/README.md

     - 10 clicks: 🚀
     - 50 clicks: 🤯
     - 100 clicks: 🔥
-    - 500 clicks: Taylor's face 🧑
+    - 500 clicks: Special Emoij 👀
 3. **Watch the counter** in the center 2×2 area to see live user count
 4. **Open multiple tabs** to see real-time collaboration
 5. **Fill the entire grid** with one emoji type to trigger emoji rain! 🌧️